-Verification of the file's or application's accessibility when it is located on a removable device.
+• Verification of the file's or application's accessibility when it is located on a removable device.

-10.4 Use case: Blocking access to USB keys that have not been decontaminated modified outside the organization.
+10.4 Use case: Blocking access to USB keys that have not been decontaminated

+Many malware programs can be spread through USB keys.
+To safely monitor USB keys plugged into your pool, you can make it mandatory to decontaminate all keys with contents that were modified outside the organization.
 To do so, set up air-gapped workstations equipped with antivirus solutions that analyze the plugged in devices.
 Next, configure SES Evolution so that it automates this analysis and guarantees that only USB keys with the appropriate level of trust are allowed on SES Evolution agents.